 - No previous postdoctoral appointments at a national laboratory

-- Ability to obtain and maintain a DOE security clearance, which requires US citizenship
+- You can acquire a DOE Q level security clearance, which requires US Citizenship

 Ideally, your background would also include: